Paper Chan's Little Guide to Minecraft Server Optimization!

 Additionally, only-merge-items-horizontally can also be toggled to true in config/paper-world-defaults.yml to further align the experience orb behavior more closely with Vanilla.
 It has a slight performance hit but is very beneficial to the player’s gameplay experience.

-A config folder now stores the default and global config files for your Paper server, and it is located in your Minecraft root folder.
+A config folder in your Minecraft root folder stores the default and global config files for your Paper server.

 Additionally, a per-world basis config file called paper-world.yml is also generated in each world folder.

-paper-world.yml can be edited to overwrite the config on a per-world basis and is located in /[world_name]/paper-world.yml
+paper-world.yml can be edited to overwrite the config on a per-world basis and is located in /world/dimensions/minecraft/[your-world-name]/paper-world.yml

 Essential configurations for paper-world-defaults.yml